dlearningcode/first-js-calc/README.md

 2023-11-04 Got the basic functionality.
 Was calling functions from the event listener rather than references; that hung me up for about two hours to diagnose.

 Now, I have to make the screen clear and update properly for all the keys and operations. then it's figuring out how to refactor for tons of repetition.
 And style, of course.

+2023-11-05 I have all the functionality nailed, now just finalizing CSS.
+Want to make hover and click effects, and get the result display to grow to accommodate large numbers -- right now, they're overflowing the div.